 Our editors have made great efforts to create this content for you.
 By sharing this post, you are helping us to keep ourselves motivated to work even harder.

-FAQs from users: 'What are the risks of gestational surrogacy?', 'Why is commercial surrogacy bad?', 'What are the pros and cons of traditional surrogacy?', 'Can a traditional surrogate get pregnant by means of natural insemination?', 'Is traditional surrogacy legal in any US state?' and 'Can you use donor sperm in traditional surrogacy arrangements?'.
+FAQs from users: 'Why is traditional surrogacy unadvisable?', 'What are the risks of gestational surrogacy?', 'Why is commercial surrogacy bad?', 'What are the pros and cons of traditional surrogacy?', 'Can a traditional surrogate get pregnant by means of natural insemination?', 'Is traditional surrogacy legal in any US state?' and 'Can you use donor sperm in traditional surrogacy arrangements?'.